extollers/extol/README.md

 # Repl.it Programming Languages Jam

 [This Jam](https://blog.repl.it/langjam) is a great excuse for me to work on Extol again.
-I've created a team [here](https://repl.it/@Extollers).
+I've created a team [here](https://repl.it/@Extollers) and I'm looking for teammates (prolog experience required).
 I plan to add:

   - ☑ repl
   - → explicit import